Don't put a marketing candidate off during the interview

 How to re-phrase: Set in a competency style: Tell me how you manage multiple projects with conflicting priorities whilst delivering quality results.

-Question: Our budget for the year has just been slashed and we need someone who can run campaigns on the cheap.
+Question: Our budget for the year has just been slashed and we need someone who can run marketing campaigns on the cheap.

 What the candidate heard: The company is losing money and sounds a bit tin pot.
 I’m going to have to cut corners and things won’t be done properly.